Things to Do at Phang Nga Bay

 Best Time to Visit

-November to April during dry season for best weather.
-Early morning (8-10 AM) or late afternoon (3-5 PM) for fewer crowds and better lighting.
+November to April offers the best weather with calmer seas.
+Early morning trips (8-10 AM) or late afternoon (3-5 PM) tend to be less crowded.
+Avoid weekends and Thai holidays if possible.

 Suggested Duration